martinvinaes/SCPSeconcond/README.md

 # SCPSeconcond
-Replication materials for article "Economic conditions affect Support for Prime Minister parties in Scandinavia"
+Replication materials for article "Economic conditions affect Support for Prime Minister parties in Scandinavia".
+Published in Scandinavian Political Studies.

 This repository contains the following files: